 • 9am Adult Sunday School will continue using Zoom.

-• Sunday Youth Dwelling resumes back to zoom meeting on Sunday afternoons, starting 20th Sep.
+• Sunday Youth Dwelling resumes back to church meeting on Sunday afternoons, starting 20th Sep.
 CYF will resume fellowship at church from Fri., 2nd Oct.
 2020.

-• The 3pm normal service at church is cancelled from Sun.
-Aug 9th .
+• The 3pm normal service at church will be resumed from Sun.
+4th Oct.

 • The 5pm Adult Sunday School classes is conducted both in-person at church with whatsapp audio and online in Zoom.

 • Sunday school will run on Zoom for now.

 • Cell groups will decide on method of meeting.

 Church use during restrictions If your cell group or fellowship meets at church, please continue to follow the Church gathering guidelines.
 Please record your attendance via https://tiny.cc/cabctattend (or use the QR code on the right).
 You will also be asked to check and record your temperature.
 Thermometers and masks are available in the Covid Marshal’s Box for use, which can be found in Room 3 and the Manse.